Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 - An order number UUID is generated and displayed to the user within this page.
 - Billing and license purchase details are all presented to the user in a clear and concise way with sub-headings as intended.
 - Link to re-direct the user to their library works as intended.

+#### Account App

+##### Account Details Page

+- Help section opens and closes when clicked as intended.
+- Placeholders for each field within the account details form are exactly as intended.
+- Althought the imagefield does not immediately reflect when an image has been provided, a message informs the user that it has been and a message is also provided under the field to inform them of this potential issue.
+(This has been mentioned within the known bugs section of this file.)
+- Clearing the imagefield does present immediately to the user that it has been updated to have no profile picture attached.
+- Form fields are saved when UPDATE is clicked within the form.
+- Validation for the URL fields do work and require that if the user does enter a value, that they follow the URL format exactly.
+Https:// placeholders are provided to help guide the user as to what is expected from the URL.

+- Reset password
+    - Re-directs the user the reset password page as intended.
+    - The page informs the user that they're currently signed in as expected.
+    - An email is submitted to the user's email address to help them in creating a new password.
+    - Clicking the link within the email re-directs the user to the create new password page as intended.
+    - After creating the password, the home and log in links take the user to their respective pages as expected.

 ## Accessibility & Performance